 Medicare Payment Reform: Accelerating The Transformation of the U.S. Healthcare Delivery System and Need for New Strategic Provider Alliances

-This article discusses some of the proposed Medicare payment reforms and demonstration projects that are receiving particular attention among policy makers and the Centers for Medicare and Medicaid Services ("CMS").
-These reforms include the bundling of Medicare payments for acute care with payments for post-acute and physician services, the use of accountable-care organizations ("ACOs"), the development of medical home delivery models, and shared savings arrangements.
+This article discusses some of the proposed Medicare payment reforms and demonstration projects that are receiving particular attention among policy makers and the Centers for Medicare and Medicaid Services (CMS).
+These reforms include the bundling of Medicare payments for acute care with payments for post-acute and physician services, the use of accountable-care organizations (ACOs), the development of medical home delivery models, and shared savings arrangements.
 This article also discusses some of the organization and legal implications of such reforms on healthcare providers.
-To read the full article, please visit the link below.